odkr/pandoc-zotxt.lua/README.md

 to copy the manual page to wherever your system stores them (typically `/usr/local/share/man/man1`).

-Moreover, if you're using a POSIX-compliant operating systemand have [cURL](https://curl.haxx.se/) or [wget](https://www.gnu.org/software/wget/), you can (probably) do all of the above by simply copy-pasting the following instructions into a terminal:
+Moreover, if you're using a POSIX-compliant operating system and have [cURL](https://curl.haxx.se/) or [wget](https://www.gnu.org/software/wget/), you can (probably) do all of the above by copy-pasting the following instructions into a terminal:

 ```sh